Every American knows how to maximize musculoskeletal health throughout his or her lifetime.

 - The USBJI promotes funding of musculoskeletal research, recognizing that improved patient-centered outcomes are the essential measure of return on such investments.

-Goal StatementThe USBJI’s goal is to advance care and to reduce the burden of disease for individuals with all forms of arthritis, spinal conditions, impaired bone health, osteoporosis, trauma and injury, spinal deformity, pediatric musculoskeletal conditions, and rare musculoskeletal diseases.
-These diseases affect a person’s ability to function, thus diminishing independence, quality of life, and contributions to society.
-The medical care and societal effects (such as inability to work) are a profound economic burden on society.
-MSK problems frequently present in combination with other medical conditions (comorbidities such as obesity, cardiovascular disease, and diabetes.
-USBJI recognizes that musculoskeletal diseases have differing etiologies and present differently in males and females, and that disparities exist among diverse populations.
+Goal StatementThe USBJI’s goal is to advance care for and to reduce the burden of disease of individuals with all forms of musculoskeletal disorders, including but not limited to osteoarthritis, inflammatory arthropathies, systemic autoimmune rheumatic disorders, osteoporosis and other metabolic bone diseases, spinal conditions including low back and neck pain, bone and joint trauma and injuries including fractures, pediatric musculoskeletal conditions, including inherited disorders of bone, connective tissue and muscle, and chronic musculoskeletal pain conditions including fibromyalgia.
+These disorders affect a person’s ability to function and perform his/her activities of daily living and instrumental activities of daily living, thus diminishing independence, quality of life, and contributions to society.
+The medical care and societal effects (such as inability to work) lead to a profound economic burden on society.
+Musculoskeletal disorders frequently are complicated by other medical conditions (comorbidities such as obesity, cardiovascular disease, hypertension and diabetes).
+The USBJI recognizes that musculoskeletal disorders have differing etiologies and may present differently in men and women, and that disparities in care exist among diverse populations, especially those defined by race/ethnicity.
 We believe that everyone should have access to high quality musculoskeletal care.